OCA/stock-logistics-warehouse/stock_mts_mto_rule/readme/DESCRIPTION.rst

 2. 1 with a make to order rule and a quantity of 2.

 After validation, a purchase order with 2 products will be created.

+When using the No Split rule, the case 3 will not happen.
+When the virtual stock is less than the ordered quantity, the full quantity will be proucured through a make to order route (rule 1)